Cyber Transport Systems specialists support the planning, installation, operation, and maintenance of Air Force communication networks.

 E6 and E7 level

-As an E6, you might consider a career as a Computer Systems Architect, which pays $88,740 and has a positive outlook for job growth.
+As an E6, you might consider a career as a Computer Systems Architect or Informational Technology Project Manager, both of which are projected to have decent job growth in the coming years.

 Conclusion